MicrosoftDocs/power-pages-docs/power-pages-docs/security/oauth-implicit-grant-flow.md

 ---
-title: Use OAuth 2.0 implicit grant flow within your portal
+title: Use OAuth 2.0 implicit grant flow within your Power Pages site
-description: Learn how to make client-side calls to external APIs and secure them by using OAuth implicit grant flow in your portal.
+description: Learn how to make client-side calls to external APIs and secure them by using OAuth implicit grant flow in your Power Pages site.
 author: gitanjalisingh33msft
 ms.topic: conceptual
 ms.custom: